ethereumjs/ethereumjs-monorepo/packages/block/README.md

 const block = Block.fromHeaderData(headerData, { cliqueSigner })
 ```

-Additionally there are the following utility methods for Clique/PoA relatec functionality in the `BlockHeader` class:
+Additionally there are the following utility methods for Clique/PoA related functionality in the `BlockHeader` class:

 - `BlockHeader.validateCliqueDifficulty(blockchain: Blockchain): boolean`
 - `BlockHeader.cliqueSigHash()`